Strumenta/rpg-to-java-transpiler/README.md

 This repository contains a simple transpiler from RPG code to Java.

+While this is an example for educational purposes, a commercially-backed solution is available at [RPG2Java](https://rpg2java.com)

 This code was written for the tutorial on transpilers at  [https://tomassetti.me/how-to-write-a-transpiler/]( https://tomassetti.me/how-to-write-a-transpiler/).

 This project takes advantage of: